 Using the manual counting tools is obviously not as fast and efficient as automatic counting, however, you can still benefit from the following:

-- You can still use demarcations to split quantities down however you need them.
+You can still use zones to split quantities down however you need them.

 You still get a set of marked up record drawings that show what you’ve done.